BrowncoatSpaceProgram/tudat-matlab/README.md

 ### Usage modes

 * **SL mode** (seamless mode).
-You use tudat-matlab to set up simulations that will be run directly from your MATLAB script.
-Temporary input and output files will be genereated and deleted by tudat-matlab in the background.
+You use the MATLAB Interface to set up simulations that will be run directly from your MATLAB script.
+Temporary input and output files will be generated and deleted by the MATLAB Interface in the background.
 When the simulation completes, you will be able to access the results directly in the property `results` of your `Simulation` object.
 You can use this data to generate plots and eventually consolidate (parts of) it in a text file.
 * **IO mode** (input-output mode).
-You use tudat-matlab to set up simulations and to generate JSON input files that will then be provided to the `tudat` binary manually, i.e. from the command line.
+You use the MATLAB Interface to set up simulations and to generate JSON input files that will then be provided to the `tudat` binary manually, i.e. from the command line.
 You must specify the output files to generate by using the `addResultsToExport` of your `Simulation` object.
-Then, the generated output files can be opened with your favorite text editor and/or loaded into MATLAB for post-processing and plotting.
+Then, the generated output files can be opened with your favourite text editor and/or loaded into MATLAB for post-processing and plotting.

 These modes are not mutually exclusive, i.e. you can run your simulations from MATLAB and still get to keep the input and output files in your directory.
 In the following two sub-sections, the two modes are briefly described.